cresset-template/cresset/README.md

 Disable any active antivirus programs on Windows for best performance.
 _N.B._ Linux hosts may also install via this [repo](https://github.com/docker/docker-install).

-3. Run `. install_compose.sh` to install Docker Compose V2 for Linux hosts.
+3. Run `. misc/install_compose.sh` to install Docker Compose V2 for Linux hosts.
-Docker Desktop has Docker Compose V2 activated by default.
+Docker Desktop has Docker Compose V2 activated by default for WSL users.
 Installation does _**not**_ require `root` permissions.
 Visit the [documentation](https://docs.docker.com/compose/cli-command/#install-on-linux)
 for the latest installation information.